-Milan Institute does not offer English as a Second Language instruction and all instruction will occur in English: therefore, all students must be able to read, write, speak, understand and communicate in English at a high school level.
-Applicants from foreign countries where English is not the primary language must be proficient in English with a minimum TOEFL score of 450.
+We do not offer English as a Second Language instruction and do not require proof of English language proficiency; however, all instruction will occur in English.
+Therefore, all students must be able to read, write, speak, understand, and communicate in English at a high school level.
+We do admit students from countries